 2. Sector San Juan will send out a welcome aboard message, via the Coast Guard Message System (CGMS) within 72 hours of orders appearing on the Airport Terminal.
 The name of the command designated sponsor will be included on this message.
 Active duty members are strongly encouraged to share a copy of this message with their spouses.

-6. All dependents transferring overseas are required to be screened using the overseas screening for active duty dependents (Exhibit 4.H.2) contained in the Personnel Manual, COMDTINST M1000.6 (series), Change 41.
-To initiate the screening process, dependents must sign and submit two (2) copies of the DD Form 2870 “Authorization for Disclosure of Medical or Dental Information” along with the chronological record of medical care (SF-600) and parts I and II of the overseas screening for active duty dependents (Exhibit 4.H.2) to their primary health care provider, either civilian or military.
+6. All dependents transferring overseas are required to be screened using the overseas screening for active duty dependents (Exhibit 1.H.2) contained in the Military Assignments and Authorized Absences, COMDTINST M1000.6 (series).
+To initiate the screening process, dependents must sign and submit two (2) copies of the DD Form 2870 “Authorization for Disclosure of Medical or Dental Information” along with the chronological record of medical care (SF-600) and parts I and II of the overseas screening for active duty dependents (Exhibit 1.H.2) to their primary health care provider, either civilian or military.
 DD Form 2870 is available with the ‘Entry Approval Checklist’.
-After these forms have been submitted and completed by the primary health care provider, the health care provider’s staff or the active duty member/dependent should forward them to the Sector San Juan clinic via fax to (787) 289-7991.
+After these forms have been submitted and completed by the primary health care provider, the health care provider’s staff or the active duty member/dependent should forward them to the Sector San Juan clinic via fax to (787) 289-2336.
 It is strongly recommended that the active duty member/dependent fax the forms and maintain copies for their files.

 8. Once the completed Command Checklist for Overseas Screening (sections one through five) and the dependent overseas screening for active duty dependents have been completed and faxed/scanned and e-mailed, the transferring command should draft and send the Request for Entry Approval to the Sector San Juan SPO.

-9. When the Sector San Juan SPO has received the COMPLETED Command Checklist for Overseas Screening (sections one through five) and the Sector San Juan clinic has received the Dependent Medical Screening as well as the Active Duty member’s overseas physical, the Sector San Juan SPO will review the entire package to ensure the requirements outlined in 4.H of the Personnel Manual, COMDTINST M1000.6 (series), Change 41 have been met.
+9. When the Sector San Juan SPO has received the COMPLETED Command Checklist for Overseas Screening (sections one through five) and the Sector San Juan clinic has received the Dependent Medical Screening as well as the Active Duty member’s overseas physical, the Sector San Juan SPO will review the entire package to ensure the requirements outlined in 1.H of the Military Assignments and Authorized Absences COMDTINST M1000.6 (series), Change 41 have been met.

-11. All personnel who are transferring overseas should review section 4.H of the Personnel Manual, COMDTINST M1000.6 (series), change 41, as well ALCOAST 098/06 and ALCOAST 112/08.
+11. All personnel who are transferring overseas should review section 1.H of the Personnel Manual, COMDTINST M1000.6 (series), as well ALCOAST 098/06 and ALCOAST 112/08.
 If personnel still have questions after reviewing all applicable references they are encouraged to contact the Sector San Juan SPO at (787)729-2350.

 12. All Coast Guard Academy, OCS, and DCO graduates without dependents who do not anticipate a change in dependency while en route will have their entry approval granted or denied by the CG Academy.
 Training Center Cape May shall be the entry approval authority for recruit training graduates who do not have nor plan to acquire dependents while en route to their overseas duty station.